 5. A Line Item for Savings

 It would not be a budget without including savings.
-Your budget should treat savings like an expense, not just as what happens with the "leftover" or surplus cash, if there is any.
-But treating savings like an expense, you ensure that you are contributing wherever it is most needed.
-You can have a line item for general savings as well as a category for your emergency fund or savings for a down payment on a home.
+Your budget should treat savings as an expense, not just as what happens with the "leftover" or surplus cash if there is any.
+In treating savings as an expense, you ensure that you're contributing money wherever it is most needed.
+For example, you can have a line item for general savings as well as a category for your emergency fund or savings for a down payment on a home.

 You don't have to track every dollar you spend down to the penny.
 However, you should try to account for cash spending accurately.
 Cash spending can easily become the biggest leak in most budgets.
-Cash disappears quickly and if you don't write down everything you spend it on, you'll have a distorted look at your spending and where your money goes.
+Cash disappears quickly, and if you don't write down everything you spend it on, you'll have a distorted look at your spending and where your money goes.

 7. Realistic Written Goals

 This one is a big one, and it's not a part of most personal budgets.
-While written financial goals aren't a required piece of a budget and aren't included on most budget worksheets, they are an extremely important piece financial planning, which is essentially what you are try to get a grasp on with your budget.
-Budgeting shouldn't just be about tracking your costs, it should be about setting financial goals.
-By setting realistic goals like saving for a downpayment on a house, buying a new car, getting out of debt, saving for retirement, putting your kids through college, or even having a travel budget, you can begin to find ways to save for those goals and track how close you are to meeting them.
+While written financial goals aren't a required piece of a budget and aren't included on most budget worksheets, they're an extremely important piece of financial planning.
+By setting realistic goals like saving for a home, buying a new car, getting out of debt, saving for retirement, putting your kids through college, or even having a travel budget, you can begin to find ways to save for those goals and track how close you are to meeting them.

-Last, but not least, all successful budgeters approach their budgets with the right mindset.
+Last but not least, all successful budgeters approach their budgets with the right mindset.
 While it may be tempting to view your budget as being restrictive, it's a way to gain control over your money so you can tell your paycheck what to do, instead of the other way around.
-Budgeting can be a difficult and even a stressful exercise, but it is necessary for financial success.
-Be keeping positive and staying motivated, you will be well on your way to achieving your financial goals!
+Budgeting can be difficult and even a stressful exercise, but it is necessary for financial success.
+By adopting a positive mindset towards budgeting and staying motivated, you can be well on your way to achieving financial security through budgeting.